 For example, in the typical company depicted in the CRT, ‘do it faster’ results in planned schedules which are the ‘everything-goes-right happy path’, which almost never works out.
 As delays occur, more risks are taken, and the delays multiply.
 Achieving the shortest actual schedule generally requires a high level of planned project risk management, (proactive knowledge and learning management) which makes the planned schedule a bit longer than the happy path, but a lot more realistic.

-One solution which is beneficial in a vast majority of projects, and one of thet themes of series of posts, is what is commonly called "Visual Work Management" (VWM).
-There are several different forms of VWM, some of which are better than others for different types of projects.
+One solution which is beneficial in a vast majority of projects is what is commonly called visual management.
+There are several different forms of visual management, some of which are better than others for different types of projects.

-In this series we will explore the underlying characteristics and principles of our hardware product development system, in order to see what the various VWM tools and methods do (and don’t do) to improve our systems.
+In this series we will explore the underlying characteristics and principles of our hardware product development system, in order to see what the various visual management tools and methods do (and don’t do) to improve our systems.